darrachequesne/synceddb/README.md

 ## Pushing changes

+Each successful readwrite transaction will be translated into an HTTP request, when the connection is available:

 | Operation                                                     | HTTP request                  | Body                                         |
 |---------------------------------------------------------------|-------------------------------|----------------------------------------------|
 | `db.add('items', { id: 1, label: 'Dagger' })`                 | `POST /items`                 | `{ id: 1, version: 1, label: 'Dagger' }`     |